Samerhassanie/RepData_PeerAssessment1/PA1_template.md

 ```

 ```
-## [1] 10766.19
+## [1] 10762
 ```

-These new values obtained for the mean and median differ from the values we obtained earlier where the missing values were ignored instead of substituted with the average of the steps in the specific interval.
-It is noticed that while the mean did not change, the median is now equal to the mean.
+These new values obtained for the mean and median differ from the values we obtained earlier where the missing values were ignored instead of substituted with the rounded average of the steps in the specific interval.
 Inputing missing data increased the estimates of the total daily number of steps and that is expected.

 ## Are there differences in activity patterns between weekdays and weekends?